youmiyajs/youmiya/README.md

 # 🍫 Youmiya

-> ⚠️ Warning: This project is experimental now and still under construction.

 `Youmiya` is a simple dependency injection (DI) library for Typescript with modern features:

 - Supports both decorator style and interface-oriented style